CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 `{if $name == 'john'}Hello John{/if}`

 But what if there's also a Sarah in your mailing list.
-You wouldnt want to display nothing to her, wouldn't you?
+You wouldn't want to display nothing to her, wouldn't you?
 That's where the {elseif} keyword comes to save the day.

 `{if $name == 'john'}Hello John{elseif $name == 'sarah'}Hello Sarah{/if}`